-- SOS Sexual Violence Services of Ramsey County Trained advocates offer information, referrals, legal advocacy, support groups, one-on-one counseling off-campus, and a 24-hour confidential hotline at 651-266-1000.
+- SOS Sexual Violence Services of Ramsey County Trained advocates offer free information, referrals, legal advocacy, support groups, one-on-one counseling off-campus, and a 24-hour confidential hotline at 651-266-1000.

 - The name of the individual reporting the allegation of sexual misconduct.